 The tax code, under §25.18, requires each appraisal district to implement a plan to update appraised values for real property at a minimum of once every three years.
 The district's current policy is to review appraised value annually, and values are subject to change depending on the result of the review, with a physical re-inspection done annually.
-Properties in Paris ISD, North Lamar ISD, Chisum ISD, and Prairiland ISD were inspected in 2020.
+Properties in Chisum ISD, and Prairiland ISD were inspected in 2021along with all commercial property.
+North Lamar ISD properties were re-inspected for 2022.
 Land values are systematically reviewed and changed if necessary, during our scheduled reappraisal cycles.
 Business personal property, utilities, large commercial properties and heavy industrial properties are appraised every year.